MikuSnow/BetonQuest./Objectives-List.md

 This objective is just a long, persistent delay for firing events.
 It will run only after certain amount of time (measured in minutes) and only when player is online and meets all conditions.
 If a player is offline at that time it will just wait for them to log in.
 It is not 100% accurate though, as it can run up to a minute after the required amount of time.
 You should use it for example to delete tags so the player can complete quests multiple times.
 First argument is `delay:` and it accepts number of minutes.
 The rest is just like in other objectives.

 **Example** `delay delay:1440 events:!event1,event2 tag:delay`

+## Arrow Shooting: `arrow`

+To complete this objective the player needs to shoot the arrow into the target.
+There is only one argument, location of the target and precision: `100.5;200.5;300.5;world;1.1`, where the last number (1.1 in this case) is precision.
+Note that the position of an arrow after hit is on the wall of a _full_ block, which means that shooting not full blocks (like heads) won't give accurate results.

+**Example** `arrow 100.5;200.5;300.5;world;1.1 events:reward conditions:correct_player_position tag:archery`

+## Experience: `experience`

+This objective can by completed by reaching specified level (default Minecraft experience, whole levels).
+The conditions are checked when the player levels up, so if they are not met the first time, the player will have to meet them and levelup again.
+Instruction string consists only from integer - level to reach.

+**Example** `experience 25`